810Teams/google-search-extractor-backend/README.md

 ```

 ### Migration
 After it is done, migration files will be generated.
-Keep your Command Prompt or Terminal windows open, do not change the directory, then type the following command and hit the *ENTER* key.
+Keep your Command Prompt or Terminal window open, do not change the directory, then type the following command and hit the *ENTER* key.

 ```
 python manage.py migrate